 Team members include:

-These specialists have expertise in both medical genetics and counseling.
+Genetic counselors have expertise in both medical genetics and counseling.
 As members of a health care team, they work with individuals and families at risk for, or diagnosed with, a variety of genetic conditions.
 Genetic counselors also collect and interpret family history information, order and interpret genetic tests, educate about genetic disorders, provide supportive counseling, and serve as an advocate for you.

 These scientists include molecular pathologists and biologists, geneticists, biochemists, and others.
 They help the team understand how your DNA changes can affect your condition.

-A medical ethics representative works with the team on your behalf, to examine, discuss and ensure that all ethical, legal and social implications surrounding genomic applications in your health care are considered.
+A medical ethics representative works with the team on your behalf to examine, discuss and ensure that all ethical, legal and social implications surrounding genomic applications in your health care are considered.

 Genomic tests analyze your DNA in order to customize health care and help find answers to difficult medical questions.